Basketball is one of the best sports to bet, but most people approach it wrong.

 The impact of load management is especially pronounced in the second half of the NBA season, as teams jockey for playoff position and stars gear up for the postseason grind.
 Keeping a close eye on beat writers, insider reports, and team statements can help you stay ahead of the curve and avoid getting caught off guard by surprise absences.

 Like most sports, basketball features a significant built-in advantage for the home team.
-In a typical NBA season, home squads win around 60% of their games outright - a substantial edge for bettors to consider.
+In a typical NBA season, home squads win around 60% of their games outright, a substantial edge for bettors to consider.

 But not all home courts are created equal.
 Some teams, like the Denver Nuggets or Utah Jazz, have a unique advantage due to the high altitude of their cities, which can leave visiting teams winded and fatigued.
 Others, like the Golden State Warriors or Los Angeles Lakers, benefit from raucous crowds and a steady stream of celebrities in the stands that can be intimidating for opponents.